P3-Core-Dev-Team/P3-Q-A/README.md

 # P3-Q-A
-This repo is for tracking features
+This repo is for tracking Questions and Answers on features of the products released by p3